fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 Tailscale lets you set up a mesh virtual private network (VPN) for secure access to devices and self-hosted services on your home network from anywhere using the Wireguard protocol.
 An overlay network known as a Tailnet is created that all devices running Tailscale will join, with traffic between devices going through an encrypted Wireguard tunnel and using NAT traversal, without the need to open ports on your router.

 The personal plan is free, allows three users and up to 100 devices.
 I use it mainly to access Plex on my home server (though I can access all my self-hosted apps) and use my Pi-Hole as DNS through my phone, tablet and laptop when I'm not home, and that is what this guide will help you do.
-For details, <a href="https://tailscale.com/blog/how-tailscale-works" target="_blank">see this post on the Tailscale blog about how it works</a>.
+For details, <a href="https://tailscale.com/blog/how-tailscale-works" target="_blank" data-umami-event="tailscale-post-docs-how">see this post on the Tailscale blog about how it works</a>.

-To be clear, _Tailscale is itself not self-hosted_ and relies on Tailscale's own relay servers (what they call <a href="https://tailscale.com/kb/1232/derp-servers" target="_blank">Designated Encrypted Relay for Packets or DERP</a>) for NAT traversal.
-Also, it is important to know that everything in Tailscale is open source _except_ the <a href="https://tailscale.com/blog/how-tailscale-works#the-control-plane-key-exchange-and-coordination" target="_blank">control server</a>, which manages communication between tailnet nodes by exchanging Wireguard public keys, assigning IP addresses, and coordinating secure peer-to-peer connections between devices.
+To be clear, _Tailscale is itself not self-hosted_ and relies on Tailscale's own relay servers (what they call <a href="https://tailscale.com/kb/1232/derp-servers" target="_blank" data-umami-event="tailscale-post-docs-derp">Designated Encrypted Relay for Packets or DERP</a>) for NAT traversal.
+Also, it is important to know that everything in Tailscale is open source _except_ the <a href="https://tailscale.com/blog/how-tailscale-works#the-control-plane-key-exchange-and-coordination" target="_blank" data-umami-event="tailscale-post-docs-how-control">control server</a>, which manages communication between tailnet nodes by exchanging Wireguard public keys, assigning IP addresses, and coordinating secure peer-to-peer connections between devices.
 (The GUI clients for Windows and macOS are also closed source, which makes sense since those two operating systems are also closed source.)

-There is an <a href="https://tailscale.com/blog/how-tailscale-works#the-control-plane-key-exchange-and-coordination" target="_blank">open source implementation of the control server called Headscale</a>, however I have not used it and have no plans to, so this artcile will not touch on it.
+There is an <a href="https://github.com/juanfont/headscale" target="_blank" data-umami-event="tailscale-post-headscale">open source implementation of the control server called Headscale</a>, however I have not used it and have no plans to, so this artcile will not touch on it.

 <div id='setup'/>

 ## Setting up Tailscale

 First things first, go to the <a href="https://tailscale.com" target="_blank">Tailscale website</a> and create an account.
-This will create your <a href="https://tailscale.com/kb/1136/tailnet" target="_blank">Tailnet</a> (private network for all your Tailscale-connected devices) with your newly created account as the Owner and which you'll manage through the web-based <a href="https://login.tailscale.com/admin" target="_blank">admin console</a>.
+This will create your <a href="https://tailscale.com/kb/1136/tailnet" target="_blank" data-umami-event="tailscale-post-docs-tailnet">Tailnet</a> (private network for all your Tailscale-connected devices) with your newly created account as the Owner and which you'll manage through the web-based <a href="https://login.tailscale.com/admin" target="_blank" data-umami-event="tailscale-post-admin-console">admin console</a>.

 This guide will assume you're running Tailscale on a Linux server, although the instructions also work for Windows WSL 2.
-(You can also install Tailscale on <a href="https://tailscale.com/kb/1016/install-mac" target="_blank">Windows</a> and <a href="https://tailscale.com/kb/1016/install-mac" target="_blank">MacOS</a>.)
+(You can also install Tailscale on <a href="https://tailscale.com/kb/1022/install-windows" target="_blank" data-umami-event="tailscale-post-install-windows">Windows</a> and <a href="https://tailscale.com/kb/1016/install-mac" target="_blank" data-umami-event="tailscale-post-install-mac">MacOS</a>.)
 On your Linux server, use the following command to run the Tailscale install script:

 ```bash
 curl -fsSL https://tailscale.com/install.sh | sh